Systems & Processes in Instructional System Design

-- Process: Create and organize content that will aid learners gaining new knowledge and skills that will help them to master a skill.
+Process: Create and organize content that will aid learners to gain new knowledge and skills in order to master a skill.

-- Output: People who can perform the necessary functions of their organization.
+Output: People who can perform the necessary processes and functions of their organization.

 Instructional System Design almost always starts by identifying what their customer needs (business need) so that they can create the best output possible.
 This process is the start of Backwards Planning.